ita-social-projects/Home/home-docs/modules-description.md

 ### home-data-migration
  - This module is responsible for data migration.
  - There is liquibase.

+### home-dev
+- There is local data for local development.

 ### home-docs
  - There is project's documentation.